Almaden Valley, San Jose: Casa Grande

 Casa Grande was constructed in 1854, under the direction of the mine's general manager, Henry Halleck, who used the building until 1920 as a personal and official residence for the New Almaden Mining Company.
 John McLaren, of Golden Gate Park fame, assisted in designing the five acres of formally landscaped grounds around the house.

 In 1997, Santa Clara County purchased the building to house the Almaden Quicksilver Mining Museum, which started as a private collection by Constance Perham, who displayed it in her house in New Almaden.
 The new museum opened in 1998.
 The building underwent extensive renovation from 2009 to 2010 to restore it to its configuration when it was a mine manager's residence from 1854 to 1925.
 It reopened in January 2011.
 It houses interpretive exhibits and displays on the history of the New Almaden mines and on the lives of its workers and their families.

 Hacienda Hotel

-In the mid-1800s, just a few years before the great California Gold Rush, Andres Castillera, a Mexican officer with the Artillery discovered cinnabar in New Almaden, a precious metal also known as quicksilver which bought Castillera lot of riches.
+In the mid-1800s, just a few years before the great California Gold Rush, Andrés Castillera, a Mexican officer with the Artillery discovered cinnabar in New Almaden, a precious metal also known as quicksilver which bought Castillera lot of riches.
 As the word spread, New Almaden was thriving with miners trying to mine more cinnabar themselves.

 In 1848, a boarding house was constructed by the creek in New Almaden as a house for boarding for the miners.
 Hot meals were served in the rustic dining room downstairs.
 This was the first two-story lodging in California.
 Fire destroyed the building in 1875 but it was rebuilt and stayed in operation in this capacity until the 1930s.

 It was then converted into Cafe Del Rio which served New Almaden for almost 40 years.